ryedin/site/_guide/11-links.md

 worker │   '{"host":"localhost","user-agent":"curl/7.43.0","accept":"*/*"}' ]
 </pre>

 You can see that the `web` and `worker` services are started with new options so they can easily discover the `redis` resource through `REDIS_URL`.
-You can make a request to the web Balancer on port 80:
+You can make a request to the web balancer on port 80:

 <pre class="terminal">
 <span class="command">curl localhost</span>